 Once you’ve made your decision and are ready to send out vow renewal invitations, there are a few (likely familiar!) steps to keep in mind.

 This means researching wedding vendors and coming up with realistic expectations of what invitations are going to cost.
-If you’re working with a tighter budget, consider pre-designed options (like these lovely dip-dyed invites on Etsy) or opt to make them yourself.
+If you’re working with a tighter budget, consider pre-designed options (like the loads of invite options on Zola) or opt to make them yourself.

 Depending on the audience (and how many of them actually check their email), digital invitations are often a more cost-effective and eco-friendly option when it comes to sending custom wedding invitations for your special day.
 They’re also a lot less likely to get lost in the mail.
 Today, with the diversity of options available online, you’ll likely be able to find something both personal and beautiful that you can distribute via the web.